Click on the Indicators below for More Information

 Landing summaries are compiled from data bases that overlap in time and geographic coverage, and come from both within and outside of NOAA Fisheries.

-Between 2017 and 2022, commercial landings from the Gulf of Mexico were similar to historic levels, and there is no recent trend apparent.
+Between 2017 and 2022, commercial landings from the Gulf of America were similar to historic levels, and there is no recent trend apparent.

 Values correspond to landings in millions of metric tons